Massive wave propagation near null infinity: Introduction

 Consider the Klein--Gordon equation

-where $u$ is the unknown function or distribution, $f$ is the forcing, and $Q$ is drawn from a subspace of appropriate first order differential operators whose coefficients decay at infinity (more precisely, are short range).
+where $u$ is the unknown, $f$ is the forcing, and $Q$ is drawn from a subspace of appropriate first-order differential operators whose coefficients decay at infinity (more precisely, are short range; the precise condition is in \S\ref{sec:proofs}).
 For instance, $Q$ can be any Schwartz function, considered as a multiplication operator, so included in this setup is